 The government this year is implementing 200-day Rapid Results Initiative (RRI) to accelerate synchronisation and amendment of export regulations and procedures.

-Zimbabwe is also showing some improvement on its economy as it also on countries that reduced regulatory complexity and cost and/or strengthened legal institutions in 2016/17.
+Zimbabwe is also showing some improvement in its economy as it appears also on countries that reduced regulatory complexity and cost and/or strengthened legal institutions in 2016/17.

 The country made it easier to start a business as it falls into the category of states that cut or simplified post-registration procedures (tax registration, social security registration, licensing).

 Other economies in the same category as Zimbabwe include the Bahamas; Brunei Darussalam; Greece; India; Iraq; Kenya; Kosovo; Madagascar; Malta; Niger; Tajikistan and Thailand.

 Zimbabwe is expected to grow by 2.8 percent according to the International Monetary Fund (IMF).

 The Doing Business project provides objective measures of business regulations and their enforcement across 190 economies and selected cities at the sub-national and regional level according to the World Bank.